Teradata/stacki-wiki/wiki/Development.md

 #### Merge Party Prep

 Your code needs to be revertible, which means a single commit ready to merge back into develop.
+Additionally the single commit must match the [commit message format below](#commit-message-format)

 You likely have more than one commit on your branch.
 So there are two likely scenarios for getting back to a single commit:
 1. You were merging develop into your feature branch as develop changed, and you need to separate out develop commits from your branches' commits.
-Edit the commit message to be a reasonable summary of the work done for you feature branch.
+Edit the commit message.
 ```
 $ git checkout develop
 $ git flow feature start staging-name-of-feature